Best Technographic databases and datasets

 The main challenges when it comes to technographic are finding out when and how a technology is being used and ensuring that this information is up to date.
-Additionally, it can be a further challenge to ensure scale in certain markets and areas, especially when the information may be out of date of unavailable.
+Additionally, it can be a further challenge to ensure scale in certain markets and areas, especially when the information may be out of date or unavailable.

 The providers of technographic data need to be efficient enough to recognize apparent traces of software that the business uses every day.
 In some cases, however, the business no longer uses the software that the collection of technographic data identifies.
-Hence, the providers of the data may mitigate information that is no longer applicable to the company’s situation.

 How is technographic data priced?

+Looking to buy technographic data?
 Data providers offer a broad selection of pricing models for their consumers, given the diversity of all possible use cases for technographic data.
 Ranging from monthly and annual licensing models, to cost per prospect to annual, data providers tend to even offer custom solutions, as they want to be accessible for you.

 With this in mind, technographic data pricing usually follows one of these three formats:

-Equipped with the knowledge from this guide, you can now feel confident researching, testing, and utilizing technographic data that is right for you.
+Equipped with the knowledge from this guide, you can now feel confident researching, testing, and utilizing the technographic data that is right for you.